miqyastech/sizeit-android/README.md

 This function will return the product size of the user as per inputted information if available in local storage.

-##### 3. If you want to check the sizes are available in local storage then you can it via below functions.
+##### 3. If you want to check the sizes are available in local storage then you will get it via below functions.

     /**
      * IF YOU WANT TO CHECK SIZES ARE AVAILABLE ON LOCALE OR NOT